Milky29gimi/alx_capstone_project/README.md

 Project Overview:

-a blogging platform for Engineering; where users can create and publish blog posts.
+a blogging platform for Engineeres; where users can create and publish blog posts.

 its purpose, and goals.